awsdocs/amazon-migrationhub-user-guide/doc_source/home-region.md

 All of the discovery and migration tracking data sent from AWS tools or partner migration tools is stored and processed in your home region, regardless of the migrating application’s target region\.

 For example, you can select US West \(Oregon\) as your AWS Migration Hub home region, then perform discovery of your datacenters, and analyze and identify your applications\.
-If you use CloudEndure, for example, to migrate into Oregon and Frankfurt AWS Regions, you can track your CloudEndure migrations at the application level in Migration Hub\.
+Then if you use AWS Application Migration Service \(AWS MGN\) to migrate into the Oregon and Frankfurt AWS Regions, you can track your AWS MGN migrations at the application level in Migration Hub\.
 Throughout each step in this example, your migration team uses Migration Hub in one AWS Region only: the home region you selected, which is the US West \(Oregon\) Region\.

-## Set a Home Region for Discovery<a name="home-region-with-discovery"></a>
+## Set a Home Region for discovery<a name="home-region-with-discovery"></a>

 To start discovery and planning, you can deploy data collectors, such as AWS Application Discovery Agent or AWS Agentless Discovery Connector, into your data centers\.
 These tools send data to the AWS Migration Hub service in your home region, and the information is displayed on your home region console\.